Rule 5101:4-3-06 | Food assistance: victims of trafficking.

 (d) Cannot be a generic application, form letter, or photocopy.

 (7) Issue benefits.
-If the applicant meets other program eligibility criteria (e.g., income levels) in accordance with division 5101:4 of the Administrative Code, the individual shall receive benefits and services to the same extent as a refugee.
+When the applicant meets other program eligibility criteria (e.g., income levels) in accordance with division 5101:4 of the Administrative Code, the individual shall receive benefits and services to the same extent as a refugee.